 Mix It Up

 Whether the inspiration for your gallery wall theme is botanical wall art prints, artwork by local makers, or seasonal shades, variety is key.
 Play with color, size, and scale.
 For example, if you adore portraits, mix headshots and full body photography with images of small details.
-If you prefer abstract artwork, incorporate a few straightforward pieces to prevent the look from becoming too busy.
+If you prefer abstract framed art, incorporate a few straightforward pieces to prevent the look from becoming too busy.

 Connect to Your Space